teamforus/foundation/manuals/development/change-management.md

 [Learn more about improvement proposals >]()

 ### Epic
-A collection of user stories, tasks and a figma prototype if visual changes are needed.
+A collection of tasks and a figma prototype if visual changes are needed.

 [Learn more about epics >]()

 ### Task